 However, we think the Musa is a great option for car camping or any backcountry adventure where weight is not a concern.

 For the sleek, well-designed Musa, be prepared to drop a little dough.
-Sadly, they aren't just giving these things away.
 That being said, you get what you pay for.
 The Musa makes excellent coffee with minimal effort or expertise, and as long as you care for it properly, it will last for years.

 If you are of the mind that no good adventure begins without a delicious cup of coffee, then the Bialetti Musa is a great option for a car-camping or base-camp stove-top espresso maker.
 It is a stylish and sleek stainless-steel update on the traditional aluminum Moka-Pot that is sure to elevate your coffee game.
-This Musa makes excellent coffee with minimal effort or expertise and is wicked easy to clean.
-During the course of our review, one reviewer and one taste-tester were so impressed by this gem of a coffee-maker, that they have started using the Musa as their daily brewers.
-For car-camping or rafting adventures, where weight is not an issue, it's a great option.
-While it is a bit expensive and it isn't ideal for large groups, we love the Musa enough to award it our coveted Top Pick for Camp Espresso.
+It makes excellent coffee with minimal effort or expertise and is wicked easy to clean.
+During the course of our review, one reviewer and one taste-tester were so impressed by this gem of a coffee-maker that they have started using the Musa as their daily brewers.
+For car camping or rafting adventures, where weight is not an issue, it's a great option.